top of page

 Additionally, cultivate a supportive environment.
 Engage in positive activities, spend quality time together, and foster a sense of safety to strengthen the parent-child bond.
 Connecting with support networks, such as parenting groups or community resources, can also provide encouragement and shared experiences (Van der Kolk, 2014).

-Do you think you have attachment wounds that need to be healed?
 Reach out to us and we will get you connected with one of our therapists!

 Call/Text: 236-565-5336